insilica/gdc-spark-gitbook/examples/IR_Methylation.md

   From this table we can start graphing methylation relationships to sample types and radiation response.

-## Univariate Relationships
+## Global Relationships
-  The simplest relationship to capture is a univariate relationship between a single cgref metylation and sample type or radiation response.
+  Before identifying specific relationships between methylation and treatment/disease, we should set baselines.

   #Appendix - IRCases
   IRCases builds the dataset shown in **IR Response Data**